Suja2004/Whatsapp-Resume-Parser/README.md

   - **CGPA/GPA**
 - Supports **PDF and text resumes**.
 - Uses **`dslim/bert-base-NER`** for accurate name extraction.
-- Handles various resume formats and abbreviations (IIT, NIT, VIT, etc.).
+- Handles various resume formats and institute abbreviations (IIT, NIT, VIT, etc.).
+- Displays parsed resumes on a **web dashboard**.
+- Allows **export of all extracted details to CSV or XLSX**.
-- Saves extracted details in CSV for easy access.
+- Saves extracted details in CSV for backup and offline access.
-- Designed to work **seamlessly with Twilio WhatsApp integration**.
+- Designed for **real-time, automated workflow**.

 ## Installation